Sulfacetamide and Prednisolone

 Signs and symptoms of improvement after 2 days of therapy; signs and symptoms of secondary infection; intraocular pressure in patients with glaucoma or with prolonged use (≥10 days); periodic exam of lens with prolonged use

 Animal reproduction studies have not been conducted with this combination.
+Use of systemic sulfonamides during pregnancy may cause kernicterus in the newborn.
 See individual agents.

 • Discuss specific use of drug and side effects with patient as it relates to treatment.
 (HCAHPS: During this hospital stay, were you given any medicine that you had not taken before?
 Before giving you any new medicine, how often did hospital staff tell you what the medicine was for?
 How often did hospital staff describe possible side effects in a way you could understand?)